Miguel Rojas Preview, Player Props: Dodgers vs. Nationals

-On Friday, Miguel Rojas (.368 on-base percentage in past 10 games, 84 points above season-long percentage) and the Los Angeles Dodgers play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+On Saturday, Miguel Rojas (hitting .286 in his past 10 games) and the Los Angeles Dodgers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:05 PM ET.

-He strung together three hits (going 3-for-5 with a triple) in his last appearance against the Marlins.
+In his previous game he had a hitless performance (0-for-3) against the Nationals.

 Miguel Rojas Game Info & Props vs. the Nationals